-Edgerton clubs and teams are primarily for student-initiated hands-on projects that are intended to be sustainable beyond a single undergraduate career at MIT.
-Get in touch with the Edgerton staff listed in the right sidebar and they can help guide you and other students on starting a team, recruiting students, securing workspace, signing up for shop training, ordering supplies, and more.
-If you are interested in forming a team under the auspices of the Edgerton Center, fill out the Club and Team Application Form.
+Edgerton clubs and teams are primarily for student-led hands-on projects that are sustainable beyond a single undergraduate career at MIT.
+The Edgerton staff listed here can help you and other students start a team, recruit members, secure a workspace, sign up for shop training, order supplies, and much more.
+If you’re interested in forming a team under the auspices of the Edgerton Center, fill out the Club and Team Application Form.

 What kinds of support do clubs and teams receive from the Edgerton Center?

-While individual team support varies with the team’s needs and availability of space resources, the Edgerton Center can assist with workspace, tools, and access to a machine shop.
+While individual support varies with a teams’ needs and resources, the Edgerton Center can help with finding a workspace, tools, and access to a machine shop.

-On an administrative level, the Edgerton Center can provide member(s) with access to an MIT Purchasing Card/Credit Card, provide assistance with travel-related administration, loan out audiovisual equipment, provide access to Zipcar for local errands, and, in general, offer advice and support.
-Sandi Lipnoski (firstname.lastname@example.org), Administrative Officer at the Edgerton Center, can arrange all of the above.
+On the administrative side, the Edgerton Center can help members get an MIT Purchasing Card/Credit Card, travel-related assistance, audiovisual equipment, access to Zipcar for local errands, and importantly, guidance and support on the engineering project.
+Get in touch with Sandi Lipnoski (firstname.lastname@example.org), Administrative Officer at the Edgerton Center, to arrange all of the above.

 What do clubs and teams have to do in return for Edgerton support?

 In exchange for Edgerton funding, teams make presentations to Edgerton Center staff, faculty advisors, and others.
-This is an opportunity to gain valuable feedback and assist with overall project management.
-The Edgerton Center will, on occasion, ask teams for photos, videos, and news items in order to help us support our program, fulfill our reporting requirements, and raise visibility.
-Note that the president of the team can decide what the presentation is and when it happens.
-The value of the presentation is the preparation before the presentation.
+This is an opportunity to gain valuable feedback assistance with overall project management.
+The Edgerton Center will also, on occasion, ask teams for photos, videos, and news items for publication on our website to raise visibility and to help support the program.
+The president or captain of the team decides what the presentation will be and when to give it, adding a learning value to its preparation.

 How do clubs and teams raise funds?